logos Northwestern Institute on Complex Systems (NICO) Kellogg School of Management

 Brian Uzzi Bio

-Before Kellogg, Brian worked as a management consultant, carpenter, and musician.
-He holds an MS is in social psychology from Carnegie-Mellon University and a Ph.D. in sociology from The State University of New York at Stony Brook.
+Before entering science, Brian worked as a carpenter and a musician.
+He holds an MS in social psychology from Carnegie-Mellon University and a Ph.D. in sociology from The State University of New York at Stony Brook.

 Download CV (PDF)